de-longhi/Kaggle_Competition_Practice/Concepts.md

 # Concepts
 <hr/>

 ### The following is a summary of the concepts I had to study to replicate the solutions.
 I am not including any concepts I am already familiar with.
-I also include references.
+I also include references and titles of concepts I wish to familiarize myself with later on.
+I will test all the concepts on a dataset similar to the MNIST-dataset.

 <hr/>